-2> else:
+4> else:

-3> set AS ID to the value of the Random ID field in the transmitted Random ID message and store the AS ID;
+5> set AS ID to the value of the Random ID field and store the AS ID;

-2> apply the received D2R Scheduling Info field in Random ID Response message and indicateparameters it to the physical layer;
+3> initiate the D2R message transmission as specified in clause 5.4.1, upon which the procedure of processing this Random ID Response message ends;

+1> else if the device has a stored AS ID (i.e., reception of Random ID Response message retransmission):

+2> for each Echoed Random ID field in the Random ID Response message:

+3> if the Assigned AS ID field corresponding to the Echoed Random ID field is included, and the value indicated by Assigned AS ID field is identical to the stored AS ID; or

+3> if the Assigned AS ID field corresponding to the Echoed Random ID field is not included, and the value indicated by Echoed Random ID field is identical to the stored AS ID:

-2> initiate the D2R message transmission as specified in clause 5.4.1.
+4> initiate the D2R message transmission as specified in clause 5.4.1, upon which the procedure of processing this Random ID Response message ends.

-5.3.2 Contention-Free Random Access procedure
+5.3.2 Contention-Free Access procedure

-If Contention-Free Random Access procedure is initiated according to clause 5.2, the A-IoT MAC entity shall:
+If Contention-Free Access procedure is initiated according to clause 5.2, the A-IoT MAC entity shall:

 1> initiate the D2R message transmission as specified in clause 5.4.1.

 5.4 A-IoT upper layer data transmission